 What if my child forgets their iPad at home?

-• If there is a spare device available, your child may be able to borrow it - this is usually a laptop from the Technology Department that is saved for school needs.
+• If there is a spare device available, your child may be able to borrow it - this is usually an iPad from the Technology Department or STEM room that is saved for school needs.

 eSmart's Top10 Cyber Safety Tips